felixplasser/theodore-qc/doc/source/difference_density_analysis.rst

 Analysis of state and difference density matrices is performed with the script `analyze_sden.py`.
 In the case of an analysis of natural orbital (NO) files, also the `analyze_NOs.py` may be applied.

+For NO files, it may be necessary to adjust the occupations manually (or use the -o option).
+Bond-order and unpaired electrons analysis currently only works for spin-restricted orbitals.
+Population and attachement-detachment analysis also works for unrestricted orbitals.

 Population analysis
 ~~~~~~~~~~~~~~~~~~~